packing-box/docker-packing-box/docs/PR_TEMPLATE_PACKER.md

+This template applies for the proposal of a new packer to be integrated in the Packing Box.

 - [] (only if the new packer is pre-built) The new packer was put in the `files/packers` directory
-- [] (only if the new packer is pre-built and is a Linux executable) The Dockerfile is updated with a copy of the new packer to `/opt/packers/.bin`
-- [] (only if the new packer is pre-built and is NOT a Linux executable) The Dockerfile is updated with a copy of the new packer to `/opt/packers`
 - [] (only if the new packer is downloaded and installed) The new packer installs in the box with no error
+- [] The new packer was tested
 - [] New packer's status is green in the startup help message
-- [] The new packer was tested